nabeelbaghoor/InstagramClone/README.md

 -Interface Segregation - All Interfaces are created while ensuring that the modules implementing them do not have to implement any functions not part of thei design
 -Dependency Inversion - Is ensured by making sure that no one module depends on how another module implements a feature and instead that a module does implement any given feature
 -Polymorphism - As there are multiple implementations present for the same layer, polymorphism is used to make sure that program can run smoothly irrespective of layer used. e.g CLI or GUI is used.

+# Design Decision

+-Use of Models - Models/Dat Structures are used to transfer data across layers.
+This is done because using JSON would have required constant packing and unpacking of data which would result in excessive and needless operations
+-Use of Factories - Done to enusre that layers remain independant of how other layers work -Service Classes - Service Classes are used to implement methods needed by Data Structures -Interfaces - Used to enusre that different layers are not affected by how other layers implemnt their code